keyestudio/KS0802-Keyestudio-STEM-/docs/ESP32/ESP32 Easy Coding Board Biting Crocodile Tutorial.md

 ![image-20240408134844456](./media/image-20240408134844456.png)

-3.Drag out the serial baudrate module from the `Serial` , set begin baudrate to 9600, and then place it under the `when Arduino begin` module.
+3.Drag out the serial begin baudrate module from the `Serial` , set begin baudrate to 9600, and then place it under the `when Arduino begin` module.

 ![image-20240409094334194](./media/image-20240409094334194.png)